Dog Walking Safety

 It’s when we’re on walks with dogs that we see them at their most joyous.
-They never know what they’re going to see and smell—which is why it’s so exciting.
-Of course, the flipside of this is you should prepare for anything: a small critter dodging across the sidewalk, another dog running up to say hello, or a good smell coming from that food truck down the block.
+They never know what they’re going to see and smell which is why it’s so exciting.
+Of course, the flipside of this is you should prepare for anything: a small animal scooting across the pavement, another dog running up to say hello, or a good smell coming from that food truck down the road.

-- Don’t let the dogs greet other dogs on leash, or let them get close to small animals.
-Dogs behave differently when they’re on leashes, and they may see other dogs as a threat, especially if the other dog isn’t on a leash.
+- Don’t let the dogs greet other dogs on lead, or let them get close to small animals.
+Dogs behave differently when they’re on leads, and they may see other dogs as a threat, especially if the other dog isn’t on a lead.

-- If an unleashed dog or cat approaches you during a walk, don’t let your client dog interact with it.
+- If an off-lead dog or cat approaches you during a walk, don’t let the dog you’re walking interact with it.
 If a loose dog or cat approaches you during the walk, do what you can to prevent your dogs from interacting with it.
-If you live in an area where off-leash dogs are common, it may be wise to carry a dog-safe deterrent, like citronella spray or an automatic umbrella that you can aim at an oncoming aggressive dog.
+If you live in an area where off-lead dogs are common, it may be wise to carry a dog-safe deterrent, like citronella spray or an automatic umbrella that you can aim at an oncoming aggressive dog.

-- Don’t give leash-corrections unless specifically asked to by the owner.
+- Don’t give lead-corrections unless specifically asked to by the owner.

 - Don’t walk dogs together that don’t know each other, without permission from both owners.
 Get permission from all of the dog owners before walking dogs that don’t know each other together.
-Need help with your growing client base?
+Need help with your growing pet sitting services?
 Let the dog owners know if you plan to bring someone along to help walk the dogs.

 - Walking two dogs?
-Keep one on each side, and give them a relatively short (3ft or so) amount of leash so they don’t get tangled.
+Keep one on each side, and give them a relatively short (3ft or so) amount of lead so they don’t get tangled.

-- Even if the owner says they let their dog off leash, don’t take the risk.
+- Even if the owner says they let their dog off the lead, don’t take the risk.
 Trust us on this one.

 And remember, send a Rover Card!
 If you’re offering dog walking, day care, or drop-ins, you’ll send a Rover Card through the Rover app.
 Need a refresher?
 Here’s how to send Rover Cards.

-Dog walking is a great way to expand your client base as you’re building your business.
+Dog walking is a great way to expand and develop your pet sitting services.
 Taking a few extra steps during a Meet & Greet, before the walk, and during the walk will soon become routine.
 A little work now means a lot of reward later.